runtimeverification/erc20-semantics/README.md

 Moreover, such a specification should be unambiguous and capable of answering all the questions regarding corner-case behaviors.
-To our knowledge, there was no such formal specification for ERC20, or for ERC20 variants, available at the time of this writing (2 December 2017).
+To our knowledge, there was no such formal specification for ERC20, or for ERC20 variants, available at the time of this writing (December 2017).

 The existing ERC20 specifications are either too informal to serve as a formal specification for verification purposes, or they are not executable, incomplete